jwlim0428/jwlim0428/README.md

 ## Hi there 👋

-My name is Jiwon Lim
+I'm Jiwon Lim,
-I'm currently a student in Korea University majoring in Statistics
+a student in Korea University majoring in Statistics